 7.1.1 After discussion the meeting agreed that the Handbook is a long term policy based on a snapshot in time and as such it may lag behind the ICAO WRC Position.
 As a result, when there is conflict between the Handbook and a current ICAO WRC Position, the Position should be seen as being the guiding document.
 The meeting also agreed that the next revision of the Handbook should be clear on this order of priority.
 Regarding the specific issue raised by WP17, the meeting agreed that changes to Footnotes 5.364, 5.365, 5.366, 5.367 and 5.368 may be acceptable as long as those changes do not adversely impact SARPS compliance, including the priority and performance requirements, for AMS(R)S systems.

 7.1.2 The meeting also noted that they could not comment regarding specific State proposals on WRC-19 agenda item 1.8 as they had not been provided to the meeting.
-As a result, no determination could be made as to whether those specific proposals were consistent with the ICAO Position (i.e., whether or not they “adversely impact SARPS compliance”).
+As a result, no determination could be made as to whether any specific proposals were consistent with the ICAO Position (i.e., whether or not they “adversely impact SARPS compliance”).
 It was also noted that ICAO participated in regional groups such as CITEL and as such would be a resource there when specific State proposals are addressed.

 7.2 WP01 contained a letter from CEPT Working Group on Spectrum Engineering, on the studies related to ultra wide-band devices in the band 4.2 – 4.4 GHz.
 WP07 contained an analysis of WP01 for review and proposed to send a reply liaison statement to WGSE based on the work.
 The meeting agreed to send a liaison and elements for the text are contained in Appendix K.